PoojaNair5919/supply-chain-analytics/README.md

 Although **First Class shipments show higher relative delays (Over Index)**, they contribute less to total delayed orders due to lower volume.

 In contrast, **Standard Class shipments, despite being relatively efficient, drive the majority of delays due to scale**.

+A small number of high-volume segments (primarily Standard Class shipments in Europe and Asia) account for a disproportionately large share of delayed orders, highlighting strong concentration of operational impact.

+This concentration presents an opportunity, as targeted improvements in these segments can significantly reduce overall delays.

 ---